-Safari usually begins around 5:30 am to 6 am in mornings and around 2 pm to 3 pm in evenings (depending on the season and zones.
-Duration of each safari is around 4 hours.
+Safari usually begins around 5:30 am to 6 am in the mornings and around 2 pm to 3 pm in the evenings (depending on the season and zones.
+The duration of each safari is around 4 hours.

 Accommodation can be booked 45 days in advance.
 Booking for a day visit is a permit to enter the particular zone.
 For Dhikala alone, staying in the forest rest house is mandatory for going on a jeep safari.

 But there is a canter ride that can be booked 30 days in advance (limited to 16 seats).
-One needs to note that except Dhikala zone, safaris can be done by only booking day visits and staying at resorts/hotels outside the park.
+One needs to note that except the Dhikala zone, safaris you can do by only booking day visits and staying at resorts/hotels outside the park.

-However we do not recommend this as you will lose a lot of time by travelling from gate to the core areas.
-A naturalist must accompany in each vehicle and maximum of 6 people can be accommodated in a jeep (excluding driver and naturalist).
+However, we do not recommend this as you will lose a lot of time traveling from the gate to the core areas.
+A naturalist must accompany each vehicle, and a maximum of 6 people can be accommodated in a jeep (excluding driver and naturalist).
 Naturalists help in identifying and spotting animals or birds.